-If you’re travelling north from Sydney, your first stop should be Saddles.
-Take the Mount White exit off the M1 (Pacific Motorway) and five minutes’ later you’ll be pulling up at Saddles, a sophisticated restaurant – equal parts bakehouse and gourmet eatery – which oozes a classic homestead charm thanks to its stone, timber and leather finishes and furnishings.
+If you’re travelling north from Sydney, your first stop along the Central Coast Hinterland route should be Saddles.
+Take the Mount White exit off the M1 (Pacific Motorway) and five minutes later you’ll be pulling up at Saddles, a sophisticated restaurant – equal parts bakehouse and gourmet eatery – which oozes a classic homestead charm thanks to its stone, timber and leather finishes and furnishings.

 Relax in a large chair in front of the fireplace if the weather is cool, otherwise grab a table overlooking the mirror-like dam framed by native flora.
 Enjoy an elegant breakfast of cured ocean trout or buckwheat pancakes, and be sure to buy a couple of souvenirs from the bakehouse for your onward journey.